littleosbook/littleosbook/environment_and_booting.md

 # First Steps

-Developing an operating system (OS) is no easy task, and the question "Where do I start?" is likely to come up several times during the course of the project.
+Developing an operating system (OS) is no easy task, and the question "How do I even begin to solve this problem?" is likely to come up several times during the course of the project for different problems.
 This chapter will help you set up your development environment and booting a very small (and primitive) operating system.

 ## Tools

-### The Easy Way
+### Quick Setup
-The easiest way to get all the required tools is to use Ubuntu [@ubuntu] as your operating system.
-If you don't want to run Ubuntu natively on your computer, it works just as well running it using a virtual machine, for example VirtualBox [@virtualbox].
+We (the authors) have used Ubuntu [@ubuntu] as the operating system for doing OS development, running it both physically and virtually (using the virtual machine VirtualBox [@virtualbox]).
+A quick way to get everything up and running is to use the same setup as we did, since we know that these tools work with the samples provided in this book.

-The packages needed can then be installed using `apt-get`:
+Once Ubuntu is installed, either physical or virtual, the following packages needs to be installed using `apt-get`:

 ~~~ {.bash}
     sudo apt-get install build-essential nasm genisoimage bochs bochs-x